 It depends on your individual situation when comparing the two; one downside to most Medicare Advantage plans is that you must choose a provider that is in the plan’s network for optimal cost-effectiveness (as compared to Medicare Supplement/Medigap plans, which allow you to see any provider who accepts Medicare payments).
 If you are OK with seeing an in-network physician, you stand to save the most money and get the most benefits from a Medicare Advantage plan.
 But, if you travel quite often and you prefer to see your own health care provider (who is out of network), a Medigap policy may be best for you.

 San Diego Financial Literacy Center.
 "HMO vs. PPO Health Insurance Plans: Selecting the Right Plan for Your Need."
-Accessed on September 16, 2020.
+Accessed November 12, 2020.